acemod/ACE3/wiki/development/coding-guidelines.md

 ### 1.3.
 Stringtable
 All text that will be displayed to a user shall be defined in a `stingtable.xml` file for multi-language support.

-- There will not be any empty stringtable language values.
+- There shall be no empty stringtable language values.
-- All stringtables will follow the format as specified by [Tabler](https://github.com/bux578/tabler) and the [translation guidelines](http://ace3mod.com/wiki/development/how-to-translate-ace3.html) form.
+- All stringtables shall follow the format as specified by [Tabler](https://github.com/bux578/tabler) and the [translation guidelines](http://ace3mod.com/wiki/development/how-to-translate-ace3.html) form.

 ## 2. Macro Usage

 ### 2.1.
 Module/PBO specific Macro Usage
-The family of `GVAR` macro's define global variable strings or constants for use within a module.
+The family of `GVAR` macros define global variable strings or constants for use within a module.
 Please use these to make sure we follow naming conventions across all modules and also prevent duplicate/overwriting between variables in different modules.
 The macro family expands as follows, for the example of the module 'balls':

 | Macros |  Expands to |
 | -------|---------|